 You can also share your own stain remover reviews here, telling me what remover worked well for you to get out stains caused by tomatoes, or anything else.

-Do you have your own stain removal tip for removing stains from tomatoes?
-If so, submit your tip about removing stains caused by tomatoes here, or read even more tips already submitted.
+Do you have your own tip for removing these spots and spills?
+If so, submit your tip here, or read even more tips already submitted.

 Are you a stain magnet like me?
 If so, check out the A to Z Stain Removal Guide which gives directions for how to remove over 100 types of stains from all kinds of surfaces.

-First photo by Muffet, second photo by xelusionx and third photo by JakesDad
+Third photo by Muffet, fourth photo by xelusionx and sixth photo by JakesDad

 Share Your Comments, Tips & Ideas